spatie/typescript-transformer/docs/transformers/getting-started.md

 }
 ```

-As you can see it has a `RoleEnum` as a property, which looks like this:
+As you can see, it has a `RoleEnum` as a property, which looks like this:

 ```php
 /** @typescript **/